What to look for in collagen powder and how to read the label

 From your joints to your bones to your gut, there’s clearly a benefit to be had from all forms of collagen, whether they come from marine or animal sources.

-But when it comes to skin, marine collagen wins hands-down.
+When it comes to skin health, marine collagen tends to come out on top.
 That’s because its amino acid profile is nearly identical to the chemical make-up of the skin itself.
+Marine collagen powders are the most abundant source of type 1 collagen.

 Hydrolysed collagen